tiagomapmarques/laravel/readme.md

 - Create an environment file with "cp .env.local .env"
 - Generate a key for it with "php artisan key:generate"
 - Run it with pride with "php artisan serve"

+## Laravel

+For Laravel specific documentation, please refer to the [Laravel website](http://laravel.com/docs) or their [Github page](https://github.com/laravel/laravel).

 ## Issues